-

 Life Span

 Golden Mountain Doodles bond closely with their families and thrive on attention and affection from them.
-They tend to have a gentle and patient disposition and get along well with children, other dogs, and other pets.
+Well-socialized, they tend to have a gentle and patient disposition and get along well with children, other dogs, and other pets.
 Their cheerful, friendly personality also tends to make them open to strangers as long as they have been properly socialized.
+This is a fact about Golden Retrievers that carries over to Golden Mountain Doodles.

 Reputable breeders will screen their dogs to ensure they are not passing preventable issues to puppies.
 So, make sure you ask about the genetic and health history of both of the parents.
 You can also ask about any health tests or clearances that have been done.

-Puppy training classes can still be a good idea as they strengthen the bond between you and your puppy and reinforce training.
+Even if you don’t necessarily need them for help with training, puppy training classes can still be a good idea.
+They strengthen the bond between you and your puppy and reinforce training, among other benefits.
 Some classes may even host safe puppy play sessions for more socialization opportunities.

-A Golden Mountain Doodle will often have a curly or wavy low-shedding coat.
-Their colors can vary greatly from the typical tri-color Bernese Mountain Dog to the various colors from Poodles and any combination in between.
+A Golden Mountain Doodle will often have a curly or wavy, low-shedding coat.
+Their colors can vary greatly from the typical tri-color Bernese Mountain Dog to the various colors of Poodles and any combination in between.
+This is a fact about Bernedoodles that carries over to Golden Mountain Doodle puppies.

 Although these dogs tend to be low-shedding, they still require a lot of grooming.
+Typically, the curlier the coat, the more grooming is required to keep it healthy.
 Daily brushing is necessary to remove tangles and prevent mats.
-Brushing and clipping at home or at a professional groomer are necessary every 4-6 weeks.
+Brushing and clipping at home or at a professional groomer are necessary every 6-8 weeks.

 In addition to coat care, you will also need to take care of your Golden Mountain Doodle’s nails, ears, and teeth.
 Cutting nails once or twice a month is usually enough to keep them from growing too long.

 Weekly ear checks with careful cleaning as needed can help prevent ear infections.
-Daily brushing or daily use of an enzyme toothpaste is an ideal start for good dental care for dogs and helps prevent painful dental diseases later in life.
+Daily brushing or daily use of an enzyme toothpaste, in addition to cleanings at the vet when needed, is an ideal start for good dental care for dogs and helps prevent painful dental diseases later in life.

 Golden Mountain Doodles tend to sit in a more moderate energy range.
 They may have bursts of higher energy while they are running or playing, but they are not typically a high-energy dog breed.
 Daily walks plus some playtime and other activities are usually enough for this dog.

-A fully-grown Golden Mountain Doodle usually stands 23-29 inches tall and weighs an average of 70-90 pounds.
+A fully-grown Golden Mountain Doodle usually stands 22-29 inches tall and weighs 70-90+ pounds.

-Golden Mountain Doodles generally live for 13 years.
+Golden Mountain Doodles generally live for 10-13 years on average.